MrProgrammerMan/vite-plugin-img-responsiver/README.md

 This tool performs a function usually handled by content delivery networks(CDNs) in larger deployed projects.
 If you are developing such a system, this tool should not replace that functionality.
 Some web development frameworks also perform a similar task, so this tool may not be suitable if you are using one of those.
+Its just designed to bring responsive images to static sites where one might not typically bother.

 ## Installation